 What is SJP?

-The Social Justice Activist Program (SJP) is a program designed to create a network of students/faculty/ and staff who acknowledge and know how to combat bias and who want to become activist within their community.
-SJP program is divided into three sections, each session lasting approximately six weeks.
+The Social Justice Activist Program (SJP) is a program through the Office of Multicultural Student Affairs designed to create a network of students, faculty, and staff who acknowledge and actively work to combat bias.
+Further, this community works with those who want to become activists within their community.
+SJP is divided into three sections, each session lasting approximately six weeks.
 Participants will engage in intentional conversations and workshops about their own identity and that of their peers and colleagues.

 This comprehensive program will be delivered in three distinct stages- Ally, Advocate, and Activist.
-Each stage will consist of 6-8 hours of training over six consecutive weekly sessions.
-In addition participants must attend two option beyond the classroom experience options.
+Each stage will consist of 12 hours of training over six consecutive bi-weekly sessions.
+In addition, participants must attend two option beyond the classroom experience options.
+The final workshop each semester is a join-program with all members of the SJP community.
+During this program those engaged in the Advocate Level give a workshop regarding a local or regional non-profit in which they have done research; a local non-profit leader gives a key-note address; and the community participates in a collaborative arts-based activity to serve as a culmination to their SJP experience thus far.

 The purpose of the Social Justice Activist Program (SJP) is to bring students to a space where they feel comfortable learning about issues of social justice in an engaging and collaborative manner.
-To fully engage and complete the full aspect of this new certificate program, students will enroll and finish all three levels of the program, beginning with the “Ally Level” moving to the “Advocate Level” and finally transitioning to the “Activist Level”.
+To fully engage and complete the full aspect of this certificate program, students will enroll and finish all three levels of the program, beginning with the “Ally Level” moving to the “Advocate Level” and finally transitioning to the “Activist Level”.
+During the course of these three levels, students will participate in the following experiences:

 Each level of the SJP has different topics to be covered in the curriculum.
 Below are some examples pulled from the curriculum to give you an idea of the breadth of topics to be covered.